 - Trim nearby vegetation: Look out for any plants growing near your exterior walls and trim them regularly.
 These plants can create dampness and damage the paint.

-DIY vs. Hiring a Professional Painter for the Home’s Exterior Repainting
+DIY vs. Hiring a Pro: What’s the Best Choice?

 While DIY painting may seem tempting due to its cost-effectiveness, it is often not the best choice if you want a long-lasting finish.
 Exterior painting of your home properly involves more than just applying coats of paint.
 It requires proper surface preparation, the use of commercial-grade materials, specialized equipment, and professional application techniques.
 This is best done by professional painters.
 They assess your home to determine the type of materials and preparation it requires to deliver an excellent finish.
 Although professional painting services may appear costly at first, they are a worthwhile long-term investment.